HelloChatterbox/dev_documentation/docs/skill-development/displaying-information/mycroft-gui.md

   }
   ```

-#### Using Mycroft Framework Components
+#### Using Chatterbox Framework Components

 ### Simple template based text and image skill displays

 Designing a simple skill and only want to display text or images ?
-Mycroft GUI framework and Mycroft enclosure API provides ready to use QML based template wrappers that can minimalisticly display simple skills data such as text and images.
-In the example below we will showcase how to create a simple voice skill that displays simple text on your Mycroft enabled device with a display.
+Chatterbox GUI framework and Chatterbox enclosure API provides ready to use QML based template wrappers that can minimalisticly display simple skills data such as text and images.
+In the example below we will showcase how to create a simple voice skill that displays simple text on your Chatterbox enabled device with a display.

 **Text Example:**